During the course you will gain practical skills and experience of materials, construction, and the use and application of earth ovens.

 Meet your tutor

-Your tutor for this course is Bex Syrett, community gardener and care farm manager at Fordhall Farm.
+Bex Syrett as an MSc in Human Ecology and works as a community gardener and care farm manager at Fordhall Farm.
 Bex has a great deal of energy and enthusiasm for teaching, and her courses are great fun.